aidyp/adp/content/post/internet-explorer.md

 |                    Options                    |    Padding    |
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```
+The headers contain all the information the router needs to shift the packet along.
+The `Destination Address`describes where its going, and the `Source Address` describes where it came from.
+There are some other headers, like `Header Checksum` and `Fragment Offset` that we'll put aside for now.
+Our focus will be on `Source Address`, `Destination Address`, and `Time to Live`.

 We're most interested in the **TTL** (**T**ime **T**o **L**ive) section.
 Packets move across the internet by traversing between routers.
 Each of these traversals is called a 'hop'.
 The `TTL` value for a packet determines how many hops a packets is permitted to make.
 Each router the packet passes through reduces this value by one.
 When the `TTL` reaches zero, the packet is dropped and its journey comes to an abrupt end.
 When a packet is dropped in this way, the router that jettisoned it will send a message back to the `Source Address`in the (now non-existent) packet.
 That message, enveloped in a fresh new IP packet, includes the IP address of that router.

-It's this property that we will leverage to map the internet.
-Rinse, and repeat.
+It's this property that we will leverage to map out paths along the internet.

 ### traceroute